GuterKaffee/KSGER-STM32-T12-Soldering-Station/README.md

 Schematics were adopted from eevblog floobydust.
 Minor changes were done e.g. Q4 was exchanged.

+##Present state:
+- Schematics were added and component prefixes were added.

+##Known issues:
-Resistor and capacitor values are not checked!!!
+- Some capacitor values are missing